MOBOX (MBOX) Price Tops $0.30 on Top Exchanges

-MOBOX (MBOX) traded down 2.4% against the U.S. dollar during the twenty-four hour period ending at 9:00 AM ET on July 15th.
-During the last week, MOBOX has traded up 0.5% against the U.S. dollar.
-One MOBOX token can currently be purchased for $0.30 or 0.00000974 BTC on popular exchanges.
-MOBOX has a total market cap of $60.47 million and $5.44 million worth of MOBOX was traded on exchanges in the last day.
+MOBOX (MBOX) traded down 0.5% against the U.S. dollar during the 24 hour period ending at 22:00 PM ET on July 16th.
+During the last seven days, MOBOX has traded up 3.3% against the U.S. dollar.
+MOBOX has a market cap of $60.49 million and $11.60 million worth of MOBOX was traded on exchanges in the last 24 hours.
+One MOBOX token can currently be purchased for approximately $0.30 or 0.00000974 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.